westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 You can then take action and make an offer, or recommend a product specifically to these segments.

+- Some supervised learning algorithms include:
+	- logistic regression
+	- clustering
+	- anomaly detection

 ***

 <a name="guided-practice2"></a>
 ## Guided Practice: Thinking Logically (20 mins)

 > Instructor Note: Run through the example with the students and ask them to draw a decision tree based on the  "business rules" below in plain English (you can also show pseudo-code).
+>

+We just reviewed types of machine learning models at a high level.

+We mentioned decision trees in the context of supervised learning.

+- Do you remember what  a supervised learning model is again?
+- Why are they called "trees"?

 ### **EXAMPLE**